 I entirely agree with Mr Stephen Bell in that the rinse outlet streams must be segregated-The cyanide dragouts must be transferred to a treatment tank every shift or every day dedpending upon the rate of build up- preferably not more than 5 gms/lit.

-The activator/acid dips must be preferaly sulphuric so that the subsaequent rinses after segregation can be batch treated with lime to precipitate the sulphate as calcium sulphate,and after softening may be reused for the same purpose (of rinse after acid dip).
+The activator/acid dips must be preferaly sulfuric so that the subsaequent rinses after segregation can be batch treated with lime to precipitate the sulphate as calcium sulphate,and after softening may be reused for the same purpose (of rinse after acid dip).

 The additional fresh soft water required per day would be for regeneration of the softener daily and this may be mixed with the recycled water so that the TDS of the recycled water remains almost constant and a portion of this water may be used to mix the regenerant chemicals.
 Likewise rthe DM rinses may be segregated and mixed with the daily quanity of RO water required for mixing the regenerants for the DM plant for every batch regeneration, passed through granular activated carbon to strip the organics/brightener residues and passed through the DM plant.

-Use of sulphuric acid in place of hydrochloric acid for the cation resin regeneration facilitates the precipitation of the sulphate by lime for treatment of the regenerant waste,so avoiding the chloride which is impossible to precipitate.
+Use of sulfuric acid in place of hydrochloric acid for the cation resin regeneration facilitates the precipitation of the sulphate by lime for treatment of the regenerant waste,so avoiding the chloride which is impossible to precipitate.